-ASP Isotopes Inc. was incorporated in the state of Delaware on September 13, 2021 and has its principal operations in Boca Raton, Florida.
+ASP Isotopes Inc. was incorporated in the state of Delaware on September 13, 2021, and has its principal operations in Boca Raton, Florida.
 ASP Isotopes Inc.'s subsidiary, ASP Isotopes Holdings Limited ("ASP Guernsey"), has its principal operations in Guernsey.
 ASP Guernsey's subsidiary, ASP Isotopes Holdings South Africa Proprietary Limited ("ASP South Africa"), has its principal operations in South Africa.
+Enlightened Isotopes (Pty) Ltd ("Enlightened Isotopes"), an 80% owned subsidiary of ASP South Africa, was formed in March 2023.
 ASP Isotopes UK Ltd, a wholly-owned subsidiary of the Company, was incorporated in July 2022.
+Enriched Energy, LLC, a wholly-owned subsidiary of the Company, was incorporated in January 2022.
 ASP Isotopes Inc. and its subsidiaries are collectively referred to as "the Company" throughout these consolidated statements.